 The Society of Professional Journalists, the nation's oldest journalism organization, is dedicated to improving and protecting journalism.
 SPJ is "dedicated to the perpetuation of a free press as the cornerstone of our nation and our liberty."
 The Duquesne University SPJ chapter holds regular meetings, organizes travel to journalism conferences, holds workshops and hosts speakers such as ESPN's John Clayton (a Duquesne Media alumnus) and CNN's Lisa Burns as well as a variety of local reporters, editors and designers.
 Adviser: Dr. Pamela Walck, email@example.com, 412.396.6493

-WDSR is Duquesne University's student-run and -operated radio station broadcasting at www.duquesnestudentradio.com.
+WDSR is Duquesne University's student-run and -operated radio/podcast station broadcasting at http://www.duqsm.com/wdsr/.
 WDSR is open to all Duquesne students looking to gain valuable experience in media whether in front of the microphone or behind the scenes.

-We broadcast out of College Hall and we're live 24/7.
-You can also find us at duqsm.com,
+We broadcast out of College Hall, and we're live 24/7.

 Our mission is to provide quality programming that is entertaining and informative while reflecting the lifestyle of Duquesne University students.
-Adviser: Jordan Mroziak, email@example.com
+Adviser: Don Maue, firstname.lastname@example.org.